ScootKit/CustomDCBot/README.md

 #### Helper-Functions

 The bot includes a lot of functions to make your live easier.
-Please open the [DevDoc](https://custombot-devdocs.sc-network.net/) to see all of them.
+Check out the file `src/functions/helpers.js`.

+### Support for developers

+As we earn some money with hosting your modules for users, we have decided to give you some (remember, we need to pay for hosting) of this money.
+Here are the main ways to earn some pocket-cash with developing for SCNX:

+* [Open-Source-Developer-Pool](https://faq.scnx.app/open-source-developer-pool/): We give you a monthly amount for each paying server using your module
+* [Bounties](https://faq.scnx.app/open-source-developer-pool/#bounties): We giv you a small amount of money for merged pull-requests and contributions
+  We support a lot of payout-methods, learn more [here](https://faq.scnx.app/scnx-referrals-faq/#payout-methods).

-© Simon Csaba, 2020-2021
+© Simon Csaba, 2020-2022

 Love ya <3